darno63/coralR/README.md

 Using a combination of HTML, CSS, and JS to create a single page application capable of getting information from the databases.

 ## JavaScript
 **TODO:** Improve method of returning results instead of using the table.
-Add some logic behind the GMV input.

-Uses JQuery to build an AJAX model withint a Model-View-Controller pattern.
+Uses JQuery to build an AJAX model within a Model-View-Controller pattern.

 Model:
 Stores functions that interact with the server and receives JSON data